Running a Go Server Extensibly in dotnet aspire

 7 .WithExternalHttpEndpoints();

 Now, the reverse proxy can reference the echo server.
-The structure is being changed so that requests from the outside are received by the reverse proxy and forwarded to the echo server.
+The architecture is being modified such that incoming requests from external sources are received by the reverse proxy and then forwarded to the echo server.

-First, the listening address of the project assigned to the reverse proxy must be changed.
-Remove applicationUrl inside the Properties/launchSettings.json file.
-Then, open the Program.cs file and modify it extensively as follows:
+Firstly, the listening address of the project assigned to the reverse proxy must be altered.

 1using Yarp.ReverseProxy.Configuration;